 GIFA17.
 1717 Small Dump issue Reverse with first A over N in Britannia.
 Farthing weighs 4.84 grams & mm 21 in size.
 This type A has the first A over an N in Britannia, the N is quite visible on this example though on later strikes its easily missed.
 Farthing grades obverse good fine / reverse fine Cooke 457 & BMC 783.

 GIFB17.
-1717 Smaller Dumper issue Reverse B Reverse B type no first A over N. Farthing weighs 4.6 grams & 20 mm in size and the smallest milled farthing produced.
-Rare and very rare in higher grades, Cooke number 458 & BMC number 783.
-These farthings seem usually turn up in a worn state and are extremely popular with collectors.
+1717 Smaller Dumper issue Reverse B Reverse B type no first A over N. Farthing weighs 4.6 grams & 20 mm in size and is the smallest produced milled farthing.
+Rare and very rare in higher grades Cooke number 458 & BMC number 783.
+These farthings usually turn up in a worn state and are extremely popular with collectors who normally take them in any condition respective of the size of ones cheque course.
 Farthing grades good fine.

 GIF19.
-1719 Large letters Small 9 in date Scarce coin, farthing weighs 4.9 grams & 23mm in size.
-Large letters in the legend turns up more than small letters, 1719 is by far the commonest year of this series this farthing grades nearly very fine.
+1719 Large letters Small 9 in date Farthing weighs 4.9 grams & 23mm in size.
+Large letters in the legend turns up more frequent than the smaller letters.
+1719 is by far the commonest year of this series, this farthing grades nearly very fine.

 GIF191A.
-1719 Last A over I in BRITANNIA G over Displaced G in GEORGIVS Farthing weighs 4.46 grams & 22.75 mm in size Good A over I definition and the same obverse one as above.
-Farthing grades a problem free fine with good metal surface`s.
+1719 Last A over I in BRITANNIA G over Displaced G in GEORGIVS Farthing weighs 4.46 grams & 22.75 mm in size.
+Good A over I definition and the same obverse one as above though a far superior A over I. Farthing grades a problem free fine with good metal surface`s.

 GIF192.
-1719 Last A over I in BRITANNIA Obverse two of four, farthing weighs 4.32 grams & 22.5 mm in size.
-I believe ive seen around 15 of these coins, they really don’t turn up that often.
-Cooke number 451 & BMC number 812.
-Extremely rare in high grades, farthing grades obverse good fair / reverse nearly fine.
+1719 Last A over I in BRITANNIA Farthing weighs 4.32 grams & 22.5 mm in size & obverse two of four.
+I believe these farthings don’t turn up that often and clear examples are sort after by collectors.
+Cooke number 451 & BMC number 812 this farthing grades obverse good fair / reverse nearly fine.

 GIF195.
 1719 Last A in BRITANNIA over I G over G in GEORGIVS V over 50% displaced V Obverse 4 of four Farthing weighs 4.85 22.5 mm in size.
-Cook Number 454 & British museum number 815, im amazed four different reverse dies were used, this is something ive never encountered before anywhere.
-This example ( obverse 4 ) is the same as the Cooke example 454, all the other obverses are different in one way or another.
+Cook Number 454 & British museum number 815.
+Im amazed theirs four different reverse dies available this is quite rare to encountered.
+This example ( obverse 4 type ) is the same as the Cooke example 454 all the other obverses are different in one way or another.
 Farthing grades a problem free fine.

 GIF196.
-1719 Small 9 date and small letters Farthing weighs 4.7 grams & 22mm in size , small 9`s in the date are scarce and rare in higher grades.
+1719 Small 9 date and small letters Farthing weighs 4.7 grams & 22mm in size.
+Small 9`s in the date are fairly scarce and rare in higher grades also which doesn’t help the small 9 does vary in size making it even harder to decipher.
 Farthing grades very fine or better both sides suffering from a weak center strike.

 GIF197.
 1719 Small letters GEORGIVS Farthing weighs 5.0 grams & 22m min size, G & O letters re-struck our of alignment.
 Farthing grades reverse really good fine or better / obverse nearly very fine.